munificent/finch/doc/markdown/index.markdown

 ### Where to Go from Here

-I'm still hard at work on both the implementation and the docs, so you're in uncharted territory now.
-You can type expressions into the REPL and it will evaluate them.
-If you hunt through the [sample scripts](http://bitbucket.org/munificent/finch/src/tip/sample/) and the [tests](http://bitbucket.org/munificent/finch/src/tip/test/), that'll give you an idea of what Finch currently supports.

-You may be able to find some Finch-related posts on [my blog](http://journal.stuffwithstuff.com/category/finch/).
+You should be good to start hacking some Finch code now.
+The other docs here can help get you started.
+The [sample scripts](http://bitbucket.org/munificent/finch/src/tip/sample/) and the [tests](http://bitbucket.org/munificent/finch/src/tip/test/) will give you some ideas, along with the Finch-related posts on [my blog](http://journal.stuffwithstuff.com/category/finch/).

 If you have any questions or comments, holler at me.
-Email is `robert` and the domain is `stuffwithstuff.com`.